gipi/blog/posts/linux-mmu.md

-doesn't need updating since it's fixed for all the processes; not all operating systems behave in the same way, Linux itself could be configured in a different way(?), and a complete split could be proficient from a security point of view but obviously there are performance aspects the play a role here.
+doesn't need updating since it's fixed for all the processes; not all operating systems behave in the same way, Linux itself could be configured in a different way(?), and a complete split could be proficient from a security point of view but obviously there are performance aspects that play a role here.

 The bootloader loads the kernel binary at the **physical address** pointed by ``PHYSICAL_START``; this value depends from the specifics of the device you are